TedHusted/awake/awake.md/awake.md

 “Certainly.
 Please drop me a copy, and I’ll forward it to our legal department.”

-Rourke holds out his phone, which bleeps as it receives the document.
-He turns away from the investigators and speaks quietly into his phone.
+Rourke holds out his watch phone, which bleeps as it receives the document.
+He turns away from the investigators, speaks quietly into his phone, and consults his monocle.

 “Please,  follow me,” says Rourke, turning back around.

+“I’m surprised you don’t have a smart monocle over one eye.”
+Park says over the link.

+“If not for the dress code policy, maybe I would.
+The book says that people don’t trust people wearing wearables,” replies Tate.

+Park replies, “Unless, I guess, they are defusing a bomb or performing heart surgery.”

-He leads them down a sleek corridor toward the security wing.
+Rourke leads them down a sleek corridor toward the security wing.
 Their footsteps echo softly in the otherwise quiet hallway.
 The further they walk, the fewer employees they pass.

 Rourke taps his ID at a pad next to a set of heavy steel doors, that open with a soft hiss.
 Inside the doorway is a spacious control room filled with monitors.
 Multiple screens display different angles of the Pulse campus: the lobby, parking garages, research labs, hallways.